auth0/auth0-spa-js/EXAMPLES.md

 ```

 **Note:** Ensure to pass any additional parameters to `loginWithRedirect` (or `loginWithPopup`) just as you might have passed on other occurences of calling login.

-Doing the above will ensure the SDK removes any token that is linked to the current organization, and logs in again to retrieve tokens for the new organization.

 ### Accept user invitations